Blobby-Boi/Blobwifi/README.md

 # https://blobby-boi.github.io/Blobwifi/
 ## Blobwifi
-Blobwifi is an exploit that allows people using Chromebooks to bypass Wi-Fi restrictions.
+Blobwifi is an exploit that allows Chromebook users to bypass Wi-Fi restrictions.